A/N: This fanfic is rated T for gore, character death, and strong language.

 Zim stopped laughing first.
 He reached into his PAK and pulled out his tissue extractor.
 He shoved it onto the boy's belly - that was where most of the organs were - and began the transplant.
 The extractor popped a blinding flash, and the human screamed.
 Zim peered through the afterglowy spots on his eyes at the reddish-brown organ in the bowl.
 It was lumpy and oblong and glistening with…something.
 It was disgusting.
 Maybe even covered with germs!
 Did he really want to put that in his body?

 "I guess I should find something to replace your organ," said Zim to the glassy-eyed boy.
 He transplanted his hall pass into the dirt child's belly.
-Then he sauntered away, but as he walked his squeedlyspooch started to ache.
+Then he sauntered away, but as he walked, he felt a cramp in his squeedlyspooch.
 He frowned.
-It was probably his body reacting to the alien organ.
+It was probably his body trying to reject the alien organ.
 Well, he would walk it off.
 He was an elite soldier, an Invader!
 It would take more than a little pain to stop him from finding his next victim.

 A few minutes after Zim left class, Dib decided he didn't want to miss the show that would surely happen in the nurse's office.
 He did the old pencil-lodged-in-his-brain trick, and Ms. Bitters let him leave, but only if he took the auxiliary hall pass, a huge radiator that was almost as old as Ms. Bitters.
 Dib pushed it to the nurse's office, but when he got there Zim was gone.